Skip to main content

 • The user ID and app ID you use to initialize the Signaling client instance must be the same as the user ID and app ID you use on the token server to generate a token.

-• When integrating the Signaling SDK into your app, ensure that the app certificate is properly configured.
+• When integrating the Signaling SDK into your app, ensure that the app certificate is properly configured in Agora Console.
 The app certificate serves as a key authentication mechanism between your app and Agora SD-RTN™ to ensure secure and reliable communication.

 Join a stream channel using a token